Feasibility Study For Multiply Reusable Space Launch System: Rocket Parameters and Performance

 \subsection{Midpoint to Orbit Delivery System (MPTO)}

-In this Section we describe two MPTOs -- a pressure-fed two stage hypergolic rocket and a pump-fed hypergolic rocket.
-Both a pressure-fed two stage hypergolic rocket and a pump-fed hypergolic rocket deliver a 5.1 $ton$ payload within a 600 $kg$ container to the 400 $km$ LEO.
+In this section, we describe two MPTOs -- a pressure-fed two stage hypergolic rockets and a pump-fed hypergolic rocket.
+Both a pressure-fed two stage hypergolic rockets and a pump-fed hypergolic rocket deliver a 5.1 $ton$ payload within a 600 $kg$ container to the 400 $km$ LEO.

 Both types of MPTO have their advantages and disadvantages in terms of cost.
 The pressure-fed two stage hypergolic rocket discards tanks and pressurization system of the first stage.
 The discarded system has a mass of about 4 $tons$ and cost of about \$250,000.
-Tanks and pressurization system of the second stage are worth about \$120,000 and they are not reusable either.
+Tanks and pressurization system of the second stage are worth about \$120,000, and they are not reusable either.
 The non-reusable parts of pump-fed hypergolic rocket cost about \$120,000.
-Overall, the pump-fed hypergolic rocket delivers the same payload to orbit at lower cost compared to the pressure-fed two stage hypergolic rocket.
+Overall, the pump-fed hypergolic rocket delivers the same payload to orbit at lower cost compared to the pressure-fed two stage hypergolic rockets.

 The main disadvantage of the pump-fed hypergolic rocket is an expensive engine that costs \$1.2 million.
 One way to overcome this disadvantage is by setting up an orbital infrastructure consisting of one or more space stations.
 On these stations, the MPTO engines would be packed and loaded onto Reentry Vehicles.
-These vehicles would return to Earth delivering all MPTO engines back for multiple reuse.
+These vehicles would return to Earth, delivering all MPTO engines back for multiple reuse.